Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 By using the above choices, five new variants of \xcref{GGA;X;PBE} were proposed: \begin{itemize} \item PBE$(\lambda_\text{CH})$: \cref{eq:kappalambda} with $\lambda=\lambda_\text{CH}$. \item PBE$(\lambda_\text{OC2})$: \cref{eq:kappalambda} with $\lambda=\lambda_\text{OC2}$. \item PBE$(\lambda_\text{LO}(N))$: \cref{eq:colambda,eq:kappalambda} with $\lambda_\infty=\lambda_\text{LO}$. \item PBE$(\lambda_\text{CH}(N))$: \cref{eq:colambda,eq:kappalambda} with $\lambda_\infty=\lambda_\text{CH}$. \item PBE$(\lambda_\text{OC2}(N))$: \cref{eq:colambda,eq:kappalambda} with $\lambda_\infty=\lambda_\text{OC2}$. \end{itemize} Let us recall that the original \xcref{GGA;X;PBE} corresponds to \cref{eq:kappalambda} with $\lambda=\lambda_\text{LO}$.
 It was found that atomization energies and bond lengths of molecules are rather insensitive to the choice of the LO bound.

-The \xcref{GGA;X;LAMBDA;LO;N}, \xcref{GGA;X;LAMBDA;CH;N}, and \xcref{GGA;X;LAMBDA;OC2;N} functionals are implemented in Libxc with $N$ in \cref{eq:colambda} handled as a user-defined parameter, that is set to $N=\infty$ by default.
+The \xcref{GGA;X;LAMBDA;LO;N}, \xcref{GGA;X;LAMBDA;CH;N}, and \xcref{GGA;X;LAMBDA;OC2;N} functionals are implemented in Libxc with $N$ in \cref{eq:colambda} handled as a user-defined parameter, that is set to $N=\infty$ by default, which leads to \xcref{GGA;X;PBE}, \xcref{GGA;X;LAMBDA;CH}, and \xcref{GGA;X;LAMBDA;OC2}, respectively.
 The explicit dependence on the number of electrons $N$ makes these functionals formally not semi-local functionals (see discussion for \xcref{LDA;X;RAE}).

 \xclabel{GGA;X;C09X}{2010}{Cooper2010:161104} This functional was developed with the goal of being compatible with a non-local correlation functional for van der Waals interactions.\cite{Dion2004:PRL:246401,Dion2005:PRL:109902,Thonhauser2007:125112} The chosen form is given by